 Designing a blockchain for regulatory compliance

-One such company using Parity’s tech stack is Chronicled, a blockchain applications company based in San Francisco.
-The Chronicled team has been collaborating with a working group of pharmaceutical companies to design and deliver production-ready solutions that meet the unique requirements of the US pharmaceutical industry for regulatory compliance and decentralized business process automation.
+One such company using Parity’s tech stack is Chronicled, a company based in San Francisco that delivers business networks for the pharmaceutical industry.
+The Chronicled team has established a working group of pharmaceutical companies to design and deliver production-ready solutions that meet the unique requirements of the US pharmaceutical industry for regulatory compliance and decentralized business process automation.

 In the first half of 2019, the US pharmaceutical industry launched and tested the MediLedger Network, which relies on blockchain nodes based on Parity Ethereum.
 The MediLedger Network was developed by Chronicled to meet a key milestone of the Drug Supply Chain Security Act (DSCSA), an FDA regulation which becomes active in November 2019.
 The objective of the solution is to strengthen the process of verifying the authenticity of saleable returns, which is a verification step prior to the return and resale of prescription medicines by wholesale distributors in the US, and is designed to prevent counterfeit medicines from entering the supply chain.
 Based on commitments to date, the MediLedger Network will process more than 80% of the saleable returns verifications by year end, with many different members of the pharma industry, including manufacturers, wholesale distributors, and software services providers, each running the decentralized software and connecting to the network through a common protocol.

-Similar to other blockchain consortiums, the MediLedger Network is a mix of Fortune 500 companies and software service providers.
+The MediLedger Network brings together Fortune 500 companies and software service providers.
 Some of them - the software service providers - compete with each other to connect pharma companies into the MediLedger Network via their software.
 This collaborative/competitive community means that there is no single company leading the effort to implement a production-ready solution to meet the industry requirements.

 Building a custom blockchain for enterprise needs